MB-920 Describe Dynamics 365 Finance Practice Question

 Create a separate consolidation legal entity, set up consolidation groups and accounts to map the different charts, and configure intercompany elimination rules.

-Option C is correct.
 To consolidate with different charts of accounts, you must create a consolidation company that uses a chart of accounts for US GAAP, and set up consolidation groups and accounts to map the source accounts.
 Intercompany elimination rules can be defined to automate eliminations.
 Option A is wrong because it suggests changing all entities to use the same chart, which contradicts the requirement.
-Option B is wrong because Power BI is not the consolidation module.
-Option D is wrong because the consolidation company should not be used for daily transactions.
+Option C is wrong because setting up child companies does not solve the chart of accounts mapping or intercompany elimination.
+Option D is wrong because Power BI is not the consolidation module and cannot automate eliminations.

 Answer analysis